Being a black belt in finance means to have a net worth of a million dollars.

 Would you recommend people to pursue the same career path?
 Would you choose a different job if you could go back?

 Yes.
-Even today I would absolutely recommend the same career path.
-Given the fact that technology is moving at a rapid pace, you might be wondering; “will robots take my job”?
+Even today, I would absolutely recommend the same career path.
+Given that technology is moving at a rapid pace, you might be wondering, “will robots take my job”?
 Since every industry is ripe for disruption, it is better to be technologically savvy.
-As they always say “If you can’t beat them, join them”
+As they always say, “If you can’t beat them, join them.”

 Also, the recent pandemic has taught us that the Technology industry is well suited to work remotely.
 And it is almost recession-proof.